 Everyone, who supports this initiative and is willing to participate as an independent supervisory board member in PeerBerry, is welcome to apply at [email protected] before the end of this week.

 Business partners in other countries operate efficiently and profitably

 All PeerBerry’s business partners, which currently offer loans on our platform, operate efficiently and profitably.
 We maintain daily contact with our partners in other countries.
 Currently, we do not see any impact on our partners’ business in other markets.
 To keep business sustainable, now our partners focus only on those markets where companies have a proven track record and operate profitably.

-As explained above, to ensure the successful development of the healthy part of business, and to keep a strong Group guarantee for investments in loans issued by not affected lenders, only 50% of the Group’s profits will be used for repayments of Ukrainian and Russian loans.
-As soon as the situation stabilizes, our partners will continue developing their smaller business in markets, that were not connected to the PeerBerry platform yet.
+As explained above, to ensure the successful development of the healthy part of the business and to keep a strong Group guarantee for investments in loans issued by not affected lenders, only 50% of the Group’s profits will be used for repayments of war-affected loans.
+As soon as the situation stabilizes, our partners will continue developing their smaller businesses in markets that were not connected to the PeerBerry platform yet.